akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-2/README.md

 Credit: [Bing Chat](https://www.bing.com/?FORM=Z9FD1)

 There's nothing much to tune for such architecture model.
 I first tried scheduling to adjust learning-rate dynamically but I found it time consuming so I only stick with some static learning rates to tune.
 Another thing is, I also tried by adding a dropout layer before calculating the final outputs.
 But found that the result don't change much.
 So I also remove that part from final training.`trans4news-multiclass-news-classifier.ipynb` file has everything written step by step.
 I implemented early-stopping technique on validation-loss, summarywriting from tensorboard to minitor the model results, and also model checkpointing to get the best model on the base of validation loss.
 Which means Validation-loss defines the perforfence of the best model for each architecture.
 After the training DistilBertForSequenceClassifier show better result.
 So I stick with that architecture for furthure proceeding.
 Later I convert it an anssemble everything in **train.py**.
 So you can follow that notebook and that script to evaluate my project.
 Using the best trained model I make predictions on whether it can detect the classes(`class_labels.json`) of a news article.
-Finally, I containerise this application, publish it to docker-hub, and deployed it to cloud using AWS Fahargate, ECS, ECR.
+Finally, I containerise this application, publish it to docker-hub, and deployed it to cloud using AWS Fargate, ECS, ECR.

 ## [Model Selection Process](#model-selection-process)